Roof insurance claims in Ontario — what's actually covered.

 Initial denials are often reversible.
 Common reasons for denial and how to address them:

-'Damage is gradual wear': drone inspection often reveals fresh damage masked by old wear — we re-document and resubmit
+'Damage is gradual wear': a drone inspection often reveals fresh damage masked by old wear, which can be re-documented and resubmitted

-'Damage predates the storm': weather data combined with date-stamped inspection often establishes timeline
+'Damage predates the storm': weather data combined with date-stamped photos often establishes the timeline

-'Insufficient documentation': our drone file is typically more comprehensive than initial submissions
+'Insufficient documentation': a thorough drone file is typically more comprehensive than initial phone-photo submissions

 'Damage doesn't meet the deductible': accurate replacement-cost estimate sometimes brings legitimate claims above threshold